 From young plants, barely developed, to already aged trees, several meters high.
 Even the fallen trunks due to rain, lightning, or the softening of the soil, oozed the substance and deposited it on the leaf litter that covered the ground, trapping insects, leaves, and larger animals.

 The resin resisted the action of the elements and, also, of the microorganisms in charge of degrading it.
-Its firmness, added to the particular characteristics of the surface on which it was found -clay or sand soils that could create free air deposits-, gave rise to the fact that it would progressively remain buried and form seams of variable size.
+Its firmness added to the particular characteristics of the surface on which it was found -clay or sand soils that could create free air deposits-, and gave rise to the fact that it would progressively remain buried and form seams of variable size.

 Between 30,000 and 1,000,000 years after the process began, the first product of the transformation of the resins began to appear: copal, a semi-fossilized material, of a certain hardness if compared to the substance from which it originates, appreciated above all for the aroma it gives off when subjected to the flame.
 The pressure and heat of the Earth acted on the resin continuously and, several million years later, a new transformation took place, resulting in the appearance of amber, a gem or stone of vegetable origin, that is, organic.